sparkfunX/USB_Current_Sensor/README.md

 Or maybe you want to investigate what in-rush current your board draws?
 If so, this is the product for you!

 The TI INA290 is an ultra-precise current sense amplifier that can measure voltage drops across shunt resistors over a wide common-mode range.
-The INA290A1 on our board has a gain of 20 Volts per Volt.
-We measure the current using a 0.05 Ohm shunt resistor.
+The INA290A1 on our board has a gain of 20 Volts per Volt and we measure the current using a 0.05 Ohm shunt resistor.
 Together these produce an output of 1 Volt per Amp.
 If your board is drawing 100mA, you will see an output of 100mV.
 The maximum current it can measure is 2 Amps and we've included a 2A resettable fuse for added protection.